-I'm a professional distance runner and running coach who finds the joy in every mile.
+I'm a pro distance runner, public health professional, and running coach who finds the joy in every mile.
 A 4-time Olympic Trials Qualifier, I compete in the 5,000 meters, 10,000 meters, and the marathon.
 I live and train in Providence, Rhode Island, by way of California and Ohio.

 After running track and XC for five years at the University of California, Davis and graduating in 2010, I wasn't quite ready to hang up my track spikes.
 So I packed my bags, said goodbye to my hometown of Davis, California, and made the move to San Francisco to give professional running a shot!